 Next, make sure your website is easy to use on a mobile.
 More and more people are using their smartphones as their primary device for browsing the web, and if your site is difficult to use on these devices, you'll potentially lose customers.

-To get a sense for whether your site is mobile-friendly or not, there are tools that can help with that, one of which is: Google’s Mobile-Friendly Test tool.
+To get a sense of whether your site is mobile-friendly or not, there are tools that can help with that, one of which is: Google's Mobile-Friendly Test tool.

 Let Your Site Be Generally Accessible

 Make it easy for your visitors to find and locate things easy on your site, things like your address and phone number.
 Many devices are equipped with GPS and mapping features, which can help visitors on-the-go.
 And of course, when accessing your website from a mobile, it should be easy for visitors to give you a call.